 What to Serve with Crab Cakes

-Crab cakes make a delicious appetizer or are a perfect main dish when paired with a few sides.
-We love it with a green salad, coleslaw, French fries, or as part of a surf and turf dinner.
-They also make a delicious sandwich paired with arugula, and remoulade inside a toasted brioche bun.
+Crab cakes make a delicious appetizer or a perfect main dish when paired with a few sides.
+We love them with a green salad, coleslaw, French fries, or as part of a surf and turf dinner.
+They also make a delicious sandwich paired with arugula and remoulade inside a toasted brioche bun.

 Recipe Tips and Notes